DAPD: Dependency-Aware Parallel Decoding via Attention for Diffusion LLMs: Details on Main Experiments

 \paragraph{Details on ParallelBench.} We additionally run ParallelBench~\citep{kang2025parallelbench}, a benchmark designed to assess parallel decoding capability, using its native evaluation protocol.
 ParallelBench comprises multiple task types with task-specific generation lengths and instance sizes.
-Across tasks, $n$ denotes the task-specific problem size (instance size), e.g., the number of entities in \emph{waiting line}, the grid/order in \emph{Latin square} (and related puzzle settings), or a difficulty parameter in \emph{words to sentence}.
+Across tasks, $n$ denotes the task-specific problem size (instance size), e.g., the number of entities in \emph{Waiting line}, the grid/order in \emph{Latin square} (and related puzzle settings), or a difficulty parameter in \emph{Words to Sentence}.
 We evaluate the following task types and subtasks: \textbf{Waiting Line ($n=15$)} (10 subtasks; generation length = 128; we use the n=15 variant rather than the default waiting line since the latter uses generation length = 32, which is less suitable for evaluating parallel decoding): copy, insert (index), insert (random), remove (index), remove (random), replace (index), replace (random), reverse, shuffle, sort. \textbf{Puzzle} (2 subtasks; generation length = 64): Latin square ($n=4$), Sudoku ($n=4$, 12 clues). \textbf{Paraphrase and Summarize} (2 subtasks; generation length = 128): ChatGPT paraphrase, SAMSum summarization. \textbf{Words to Sentence} (6 subtasks; generation length = 64): easy, easy ($n=1$), easy ($n=3$), easy ($n=4$), easy ($n=5$), easy ($n=6$).

-For our method, we use a single shared schedule $\tau_t \in [0.001, 0.005]$ for all ParallelBench task types.
-For training-free baselines, we use their default hyperparameters under the LLaDA setup: Fast-dLLM uses confidence threshold 0.9; EB-Sampler uses $\gamma=0.1$; KLASS uses confidence threshold 0.9 and KL threshold 0.001.
+For DAPD on ParallelBench, we use a single shared linear schedule across all task types: $\tau_t \in [0.01, 0.2]$ for DAPD-Staged and $\tau_t \in [0.01, 0.05]$ for DAPD-Direct.
+For training-free baselines, we use their default hyperparameters under the LLaDA setup: Fast-dLLM uses confidence threshold 0.9; EB-Sampler uses $\gamma=0.1$; KLASS uses confidence threshold 0.9 and KL threshold 0.01.
 All other settings follow the official ParallelBench protocol.

+\paragraph{End-to-End Throughput.} While the main experiments focus on the accuracy--steps trade-off, fewer decoding steps do not necessarily imply better wall-clock efficiency.
+DAPD adds graph-processing operations, including thresholding, degree estimation, and greedy independent-set selection, but these are lightweight compared to repeated model forward passes.
+Moreover, DAPD reuses the self-attention weights already computed during the forward pass, introducing no additional model evaluations.
+To verify practical speedup, we measure end-to-end throughput in tokens per second (TPS) on HumanEval.
+As shown in Tab.~\ref{tab:tps_analysis}, DAPD achieves the highest TPS among all compared methods.
+TPS is also strongly aligned with the inverse of the number of decoding steps, suggesting that DAPD's graph-processing overhead is negligible relative to model forward passes.
+Thus, dependency-aware selection improves practical inference efficiency, rather than merely reducing the nominal number of decoding steps.